tiemvanderdeure/Maxnet.jl/README.md

 Maxnet transforms input data in various ways and then uses the GLMnet algorithm to fit a lasso path, selecting the best variables and transformations.

 Maxnet is closely related to the Java MaxEnt application, which is widely used in species distribution modelling.
-It was developped by Steven Philips.
-See [this publication](https://doi.org/10.1111/ecog.03049) for more details about maxnet.
+Maxnet was introduced in [this publication](https://doi.org/10.1111/ecog.03049), which goes more into details about the algorithm.

 Also see the Maxent page on the site of the [American Museum for Natural History](https://biodiversityinformatics.amnh.org/open_source/maxent/).